tomchentw/gulp-livescript/README.md

 ### Error Handling

-`gulp-LiveScript` will emit an error for cases such as invalid LiveScript syntax.
+`gulp-livescript` will emit an error for cases such as invalid LiveScript syntax.
 If uncaught, the error will crash gulp.

-You will need to attach a listener (i.e. .on('error')) for the error event emitted by gulp-LiveScript.
-Since .on(...) returns this, you can compact it as inline code (See [Usage](https://github.com/tomchentw/gulp-LiveScript/blob/master/README.md#Usage)).
+You will need to attach a listener (i.e. .on('error')) for the error event emitted by gulp-livescript.
+Since .on(...) returns this, you can compact it as inline code (See [Usage](https://github.com/tomchentw/gulp-livescript/blob/master/README.md#Usage)).

 ### Options